sonnek/mnp-genesis-starter/README.md

 #### Step 6: Running Grunt
 1. Cd into the grunt directory (if you're still in the theme directory, use `cd grunt` to navigate to the grunt directory, and run the command `grunt`.
-2. Once Grunt has been initiated, you can save your LESS or Sass styles and they will compile to style.css.
+2. Once Grunt has been initiated, your Sass styles will compile to style.css.

-#### Development Notes
-Stick to either LESS or Sass in your development.
-Changes made in one modality will overwrite the other.

 ___